semgrep/semgrep-docs/docs/supported-languages.md

 #### Reachability support level

 Reachability support level refers to the level of support for reachability analysis for the language.
-At the minimum, Semgrep Supply Chain uses **lockfile-only** rules, which compare a package's version against versions with known vulnerabilities._ <br />
+At the minimum, Semgrep Supply Chain uses **lockfile-only** rules, which compare a package's version against versions with known vulnerabilities.